WHEN IS THE RUN? Sunday April 12th for Relay Runners and Solo.

 WHAT CHARITY IS ASSOCIATED WITH THIS RUN?
 The Cystic Fibrosis Foundation.
 By entering this run you are helping to defeat this dreaded disease.
-Last year we raised over $56,000.
+Last year we raised over $62,500.
 Most of this came from the extra donations from the runners.
-Each runner is required to donate $10. and you also have an opportunity to donate more and become a “Generous Team”.
+Each runner is required to donate $10 included in your registration fee. and you also have an opportunity to donate more and become a “Generous Team”.
 If you would like to donate more or create a fundraising team, go here.

 WHERE DOES THE MONEY GO?
 The Kansas City Track Club will give $10,000 to the Cystic Fibrosis Foundation whether we break even or not.
 Each runner will also donate to cystic fibrosis and have the opportunity to donate additional dollars.
 The total donated to the foundation was over $62,500 last year.
 Volunteers from the Foundation will be working several of the aid stations.
 We also buy dinner and give a free shirt to eighty volunteers.